timbru31/SilkSpawnersEcoAddon/README.md

 * No multiple charging of a mob

-*Third party features, all of them can be disabled* **Please take a look at the detailed information about Metrics below!**
+*Third party features, all of them can be disabled*
 * Metrics for usage statistics

 ## License